Introduction:

 The Importance of Support and Treatment:

-Addressing mental health problems requires a compassionate and understanding approach from individuals, communities, and society as a whole.
-Recognizing the signs and symptoms of mental health issues and providing timely support can make a significant difference in a person's recovery.
-Treatment approaches may include therapy (such as cognitive-behavioral therapy), medication, lifestyle changes, and support networks.
+Dealing with mental health problems really needs a kind, understanding approach.
+This means from individuals, neighborhoods, and society as a whole.
+Recognising the signs and symptoms early, and providing early support can make all the difference in someone’s recovery.
+Treatment may include therapy , such as cognitive-behavioral therapy , medication , lifestyle changes and having good people around you .

 Promoting Healing and Resilience: